Abandoned Cart Email (Architect)

 Link Branding

-DMARC checks if the domain names between SPF and DKIM are identical.
-It also pulls together SPF and DKIM authentication so that domain owners can inform mail servers how to handle mail messages that fail verification tests.
-Link Branding allows all click-tracked links and opens-tracked images in your messages to be from your domain instead of a third-party domain.
+DMARC checks whether the domain names in SPF and DKIM match.
+It also pulls together SPF and DKIM authentication so that domain owners can instruct mail servers how to handle mail messages that fail verification tests.
+Link Branding allows all click-tracked links and open-tracked images in your messages to be from your domain instead of a third-party domain.

 List-Unsubscribe

-Some mailbox providers, such as Gmail and Apple, will present their users with a way to unsubscribe from a sender's emails via a button or link in the email client itself.
+Some mailbox providers, such as Gmail and Apple, offer users a way to unsubscribe from a sender's emails via a button or link in the email client.
 They do this by parsing the list-unsubscribe information in the email's headers and presenting the list-unsubscribe link in a consistent location in the mail client's user interface.

 Mailbox providers typically only present the list-unsubscribe function in emails from senders with a good sending reputation.